-Adderall is a combination medication used to treat attention-deficit hyperactivity disorder (ADHD), narcolepsy or major depression.
-It is classified as a central nervous system stimulant.
+Adderall is a combination medication for attention-deficit hyperactivity disorder (ADHD), narcolepsy, or major depressive disorder (MDD).
+It is classified as a central nervous system (CNS) stimulant.
 When used as prescribed, this medication can help you to stay focused, feel alert and pay attention.
 It’s also a drug that is commonly abused.
-Because its stimulating qualities can make people feel extremely alert and focused, there is a high demand for it by people who obtain it illegally on the streets, and it is sometimes also abused by people who do have a prescription.
-It isn’t always easy to tell when someone is abusing Adderall, because they may simply appear to be very alert, energetic and productive.
-A person who seeks out stimulants may be a highly motivated and ambitious individual.
-It’s not uncommon to find college students or young adults with professional jobs abusing Adderall.
+Because its stimulating qualities can make people feel extremely alert and attentive, there is a high demand for it by people who obtain it illegally on the streets.
+It is sometimes also abused by people who do have a prescription.
+It isn’t always easy to recognize signs of Adderall abuse because they may appear alert, energetic, and productive.
+However, using Adderall and having dilated pupils usually coincide.

 Recognizing Adderall Abuse

 Adderall can be dangerous or addictive to those who abuse it.
 Abuse of Adderall can occur when a patient takes a higher dose than is prescribed, usually in an attempt to experience greater alertness and energy.
 Another form of abuse happens when a person who doesn’t have a prescription obtains it illegally and takes it for non-medical reasons, such as appetite suppression or staying awake for long periods.
 Tablets may be crushed for a quicker effect.

 How can you tell if someone is on Adderall?
 If you suspect someone you love may be abusing the drug, there are specific symptoms of Adderall abuse to look for, such as:

 - Rapid speech

 - Dilated pupils and eye strain

 - Making excuses to acquire more Adderall or obtaining it illegally